LostByteSoft/JustWait/README.md

 All that it's. (and nothing more)

-* What does thes software ?
+* What does this software ?

-- Wait 5 seconds and quit.
+Wait 5 seconds and quit.